Filtered by: Produce 101

 Produce 101: Tomatoes

 Tomatoes are an ancient crop, thought to have originated in Central America centuries ago.
-While the tomato has become associated with Mediterranean cuisine, they were are relatively late arrive to the European pantry, not arriving until the 16th century.
-Are they a fruit or are they a vegetable?
-Botanically, they are a fruit, but...
+While the tomato has become associated with Mediterranean cuisine, they were relatively late to the European pantry, not arriving until the 16th century.
+Are Tomatoes a Fruit or a Vegetable?
+Botanically, tomatoes are a fruit, but the Supreme Court said...

 Read more